 - 6.1.
-The fees charged, travelling expenses reimbursed and the price of goods for sale shall normally be reviewed by the Finance Committee, on behalf of the Council, as part of the budget calculations. - 6.2.
-The Chief Executive shall, taking account of any recommendations from the Finance Committee, be authorised to determine: - 6.2.1. the fees charged by the Society, including those for: - 6.2.1.1. office accommodation - 6.2.1.2. contract services - 6.2.1.3. affiliation of biological societies and other bodies - 6.2.1.4. examinations - 6.2.1.5. entry to and retention on the Society's registers and directories - 6.2.1.6. registration and other fees for conferences; - 6.2.2. the level of reimbursement of travelling expenses for Council members, committee members and staff;
+The fees charged and the price of goods for sale shall normally be reviewed by the Finance, Audit and Risk Committee, on behalf of the Council, as part of the budget calculations.
+Travel and subsistence rates shall normally be considered by the Remuneration and HR Committee (General) to feed into the budget process. - 6.2.
+The Chief Executive shall, taking account of any recommendations from the Finance, Audit and Risk Committee, be authorised to determine: - 6.2.1. the fees charged by the Society, including those for: - 6.2.1.1. office accommodation - 6.2.1.2. contract services - 6.2.1.3. affiliation of biological societies and other bodies - 6.2.1.4. examinations - 6.2.1.5. entry to and retention on the Society's registers and directories - 6.2.1.6. registration and other fees for conferences;

-- 6.2.3. the price of journals, books and other items offered for sale; - 6.2.4. any other charges, fees or expenses.
+- 6.2.2. the level of reimbursement of travelling expenses for Council members, committee members and staff; - 6.2.3. the price of journals, books and other items offered for sale; - 6.2.4. any other charges, fees or expenses.